microsoft/rushjs.io-website/pages/commands/rush_build.md

                         version policy and all of their dependencies -f PROJECT2, --from PROJECT2
-                        Run command in all projects that directly or indirectly depend on the specified project -v, --verbose         Display the logs during the build, rather than just displaying the build status summary -o, --changed-projects-only
+                        Run command in all projects that directly or indirectly depend on the specified project. "." can be used as shorthand to specify the project in the current working directory.
+  -v, --verbose         Display the logs during the build, rather than just
+                        displaying the build status summary -o, --changed-projects-only
                         If specified, the incremental build will only rebuild projects that have changed, but not any projects that directly or indirectly depend on the changed package.
-  --no-color            disable colors in the build log, defaults to 'true' --production          Perform a production build, including minification
-                        and localization steps
 ```